darylfragata/aws-devops-homelab/README.md

 # AWS DevOps Homelab Infrastructure with Terraform

-This Terraform project automates the provisioning of my AWS homelab environment, covering core components such as VPC, IAM roles, security groups, S3 buckets, and EC2 virtual machines.
+This project automates the provisioning of my AWS homelab environment using **Terraform** and **GitHub Actions**.
+It covers core AWS resources like VPC, IAM roles, security groups, S3 buckets, and EC2 instances.

+Currently, it’s tailored for personal use but can be adapted for other setups.

 ## Background